fbpx

 Last, but most definitely not least, is the Phall – the hottest curry dish you can get your hands on.
 And surprisingly, the recipe originates here in the UK in Birmingham-based British Bangladeshi restaurants!
 The foundation of a Phall is always dried chillies, as the intense drying process is known for maximising the heat of any chilli.

 Meat, often chicken or lamb, is then marinated in the dried chillies to achieve a more savoury taste.
-The meat is accompanied by ginger and fennel seeds before being draped in a thick, tomato-based sauce made with peppers, such as the Scotch Bonnet
+The meat is accompanied by ginger and fennel seeds before being draped in a thick, tomato-based sauce made with peppers, such as the Scotch Bonnet.

-For this month then, we have devised five simple tasty and super functional ‘curry recipes’ branching off our Brilliant Bases Indian Gravy and Asian Paste, and coupling with some of our other key BB’s to make your life easy during the week OR stellar weekend treats and dinner party successes.
-As always, we actively encourage you to take these and run with them, make your favourite curry, adding those differentiating key ingredients, blending the BB’s and most importantly enjoy cooking great food at home from scratch!
+We have devised five simple tasty and super functional ‘curry recipes’ branching off our Brilliant Bases Indian Gravy and Asian Paste, and coupling with some of our other key BB’s to make your life easy during the week OR stellar weekend treats and dinner party successes.

 Elevate Your Health